abhijeet4022/asset-allocation/README.md

 ### Prerequisites

-- Ensure you have `sudo` privileges on the server.
+- Ensure you are in `root` user on the server.

 ### Steps to Deploy the Application